-Shows in the screen or writes to a file information about a matrix stored in the binary format of package jmatrix fres String with the name of the file to write the information.
+Shows in the screen or writes to a file information about a matrix stored in the binary format of package jmatrix fname String with the file name that contains the binary data. fres String with the name of the file to write the information.
 Default: "" (information is written to the console)

-'''

 JMatInfo(fname, fres = "")

-'''

-26 JMatToCsv
+JMatToCsv